reimagined/resolve/docs/frontend.md

 }
 ```

-To enable server side rendering, specify an array of server side rendering scripts that target different environments in the `clientEntries` configuration section:
+To enable server-side rendering, specify an array of server-side rendering scripts that target different environments in the `clientEntries` configuration section:

 ```js
 clientEntries: [